‘Twilight’ Star Ashley Greene Marries Fiance Paul Khoury In Stunning California Wedding

 Congratulations are in order for former Twilight star Ashley Greene.
 The actress, best known for portraying Alice Cullen in the popular fantasy franchise, wed her fiancé of over a year-and-a-half, Paul Khoury in San Jose, California on Friday, as reported by People.

 Set in a remote location within the outer limits of San Jose, the couple’s wedding was attended by 120 guests consisting of their family and friends.
-Some of the guests included,, Greene’s former Twilight co-star, Robert Pattinson, former Breaking Bad actor, Aaron Paul and his wife Lauren, Liam Hemsworth, Zac Efron, Brittany Snow and Evan and Ashlee Simpson-Ross.
+Some of the guests included Greene’s former Twilight co-star, Robert Pattinson, former Breaking Bad actor Aaron Paul and his wife Lauren, Liam Hemsworth, Zac Efron, Brittany Snow, and Evan Ross and Ashlee Simpson-Ross.

-The wedding ceremony was stunning as the bride wore a custom-made dress my designer, Katie May.
-Greene later changed into another gown for her reception, which was designed by, Windi Williams-Stern.
+The wedding ceremony was stunning as the bride wore a custom-made dress by designer Katie May.
+Greene later changed into another gown for her reception, which was designed by Windi Williams-Stern.
 I think we can all agree that she looked like something out a fairytale in the low back-cut, sheer gown, decked with white flower petals all over.
 The groom looked handsome, opting for an all-white tux rather than the traditional black.
-During their wedding ceremony exchanged vows, which they had each written themselves.
+During their wedding ceremony, they exchanged vows which they had each written themselves.

 Greene and Khoury first began dating in 2013.
 After three years together, Khoury proposed to Greene while on vacation in Australia and New Zealand in December 2016.
-The Apparition actress captured the moment her hubby got down on bended knee at the bottom of Bridal Veil Falls and asked for her hand and shared it with her fans on Instagram.
+The Apparition actress captured the moment her hubby got down on bended knee at the bottom of Bridal Veil Falls and asked for her hand in marriage and shared it with her fans on Instagram.
 While the video itself needed no words, Greene sweetly captioned the “beautiful moment” and her hashtag game was on point.

 “This is the most beautiful moment I could’ve ever hoped for.
 You’ve successfully made me the happiest, luckiest woman alive.
 I can’t wait to show you my unfaltering immeasurable love for the rest of our lives. #engaged #loveofmylife #futurehusband.”